MikeLidbary/chatbot/README.md

-# Build a currency conversion SMS chatbot using Twilio Autopilot, CurrencyLayer API and  PHP
+# Build a currency conversion SMS chatbot using Twilio Autopilot, Exchangerates API and  PHP

 ## Introduction